diggsweden/reusable-ci/README.md

 - **No change detection**: All artifacts build on every release (smart builds coming in future)
 - **Sequential version bumps**: Artifacts bump versions one at a time (parallel coming in future)

-### Example Repositories
+### Example Configurations

+See the `examples/` directory for complete working examples:
-- `examples/monorepo-artifacts.yml` - Example configuration file
+- `examples/monorepo-artifacts.yml` - Multiple artifacts with containers
+- `examples/multi-artifact-container.yml` - Combining multiple builds into one container

 ---